MilesMoran/NYS_StreetMap/README.md

 	   	4. Sort the nodes Alphabetically so they can be BinarySearched*
 	   	5. Create adj-lists from roads
 		6. If the user wants to compute directions,
-			a.
-Execute Dijkstra's algorithm
+			- Execute Dijkstra's algorithm
-			b.
-Print out the resulting information
+			- Print out the resulting information
 		7. If the user wants to show the window,
-			a.
-Create a window
+			- Create a window
-			b.
-Compute the coordinates of each node in the window
+			- Compute the coordinates of each node in the window
 		8. Paint the window

 * Graph